- Class: Aves (Birds)

 Born to run.
 Emus have tiny, useless wings, but their legs are long and powerful.
 They can travel long distances at a fast trot and can sprint at 30 miles (48 kilometers) per hour for quite a distance.
 Their feet have three toes and fewer bones and muscles than those of flying birds.
 Their strong legs also allow the bird to jump 7 feet (2.1 meters) straight up.
 With good eyesight and amazing agility, emus can escape most any trouble!
 If they must defend themselves, emus can strike and rip with their heavy feet and nails.

 Emu talk.
 The emu has a pouch in its throat that is part of the bird's windpipe and is used for communication.
 When the pouch is inflated, the emu can make deep booming, drumming, and grunting sounds.
 These calls are usually made during courtship and the breeding season, heard up to 1.2 miles (2 kilometers) away!
-A hiss, described by one of our animal trainers as bloodcurdling, is effective at warning off dingoes.
+A hiss, described by one of our animal behavior specialists as bloodcurdling, is effective at warning off dingoes.

 HABITAT AND DIET